pradip2004/Let-s-Learn-Array/Array-Basic.md

 ## 📒Introduction

-First we need to know what an is array, okay so let's take a practical example - We all have a cupboard in our house, right!!
+First, we need to know what is an array, okay so let's take a practical example - We all have a cupboard in our house, right!!
 If I tell you that your cupboard is an array then what is your reaction?
 You may laugh at me, okay no problem I, 'll explain how..